Open Source Project - "Implementation / Testing"

 Langchain

-Langchain is an abstraction framework that wraps on top of def generate.
+Langchain is an abstraction framework that wraps on top of def invoke.
 It provides helpers to format the input, and helpers to parse the output.
 It also provides helpers to run functions sequentially or even in parallel with a merge.
+We will be covering how to read large codebases in lecture 2.

 Identifying and Analyzing the Issue (40%)